-We expect every student to respect other people within the College and to respect the College building, the surrounding environment and resources.
-We expect honesty and integrity in your work and behaviour.
+We expect every student to respect other people within the college and to respect the College buildings, the surrounding environment and resources.
+We expect honesty, integrity in your work and behaviour.

 1. Personal Property